 Fall Muscadine Maintenance

 1) This time of year the vines are exhausted from ripening the season’s harvest, in years past the accepted watering schedule for vines in the fall was to stop irrigating once the harvest was over.
 The mind set was to stop watering so the vines would harden off and be prepared for winter.
 In my opinion this is one of the most harmful things a grower can do.
 After harvest we want to keep as much stress off the vines as possible, if the weather is warm and dry and we stop irrigating we are putting stress on a vine that has been under pressure from the ripening of the fruit.
 During the months of October and November we recommend continuing to irrigate at a rate of 8 to 10 gallons of water per week if the weather conditions are warm and dry.
 If we are getting adequate rainfall then irrigation is not necessary.
-Once the vines have dropped their leaves then irrigation should not be resumed until the spring of 2012.
+Once the vines have dropped their leaves then irrigation should not be resumed until the spring.

 2. Removal of fruit: